 - Merging cells.

 - A worksheet that has tables will not be able to work with the Track changes options as tables cannot be shared.
-In this case, to enable track changes it is important that the tables are first converted to the range.
+In this case, to enable track changes, the tables must be first converted to the Range.

-- This should be remembered that not all changes will be tracked by excel, the changes made to a cell value can only be tracked.
-Some changes like hiding row, deleting the row or changing the color of the cell will not be tracked in excel as this is not quantitative information.
+- Note that Excel will only track changes made to a cell value and not all changes.
+Some changes, like hiding a row, deleting the row, or changing the color of the cell, will not be tracked in Excel as this is not quantitative information.

-- Excel will keep the history of changes for the past 30 days only, this preference can be changed but the default duration to keep changes is for the past 30 days only.
+- Excel will keep the history of changes for the past 30 days; this preference can be changed, but the default duration to keep changes is only for the past 30 days.

-- When a file is on Track changes then no sheet can be moved or copied into the file as this is a restricted feature.
+- When a file is on Track changes, no sheet can be moved or copied into the file as this is a restricted feature.

 This has been a guide to Track changes in Excel.
-Here we discuss the Track changes in Excel and how to use the Track changes in Excel along with practical examples and downloadable excel template.
+Here we discuss the Track changes and how to use the Track changes in Excel, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –